pgpt-dev/API/README.md

   "ftpPassword": "FTPPassword!"
 }
 ```
-Note: All other fields than `e-mail` are //optional and remain unchanged if not provided.
+Note: All other fields than `e-mail` are // optional and remain unchanged if not provided.

 **Response:**
 ```json